D7823/UAV_SLAM/Software/ROS/camera_calibration/README.md

 2.

-    a.
-Hold the chessboard in front of the stereopi and move it around till it collects enough frames for calibration.
+    1. Hold the chessboard in front of the stereopi and move it around till it collects enough frames for calibration.
-    b.
-Click the calibration button
+    2. Click the calibration button
-    c.
-Wait for calibration finish and keep holding the chessboard, check the epi value if lower than 0.25 then the carlibration is okay
+    3. Wait for calibration finish and keep holding the chessboard, check the epi value if lower than 0.25 then the carlibration is okay
-    d. save the calibration result and generate the yaml file for slam or other tasks following their file format
+    4. save the calibration result and generate the yaml file for slam or other tasks following their file format